Archive for the ‘Programme’ Category

 Flo Kasearu and Elīna Vītola at Dorich House Museum, Kingston University, London.
 Photo by Borbála Soós.

-'Parasites' by Flo Kasearu and Elīna Vītola at Dorich House Museum, Kingston University, London.
-Photo by Ellie Laycock
+Flo Kasearu and Elīna Vītola, Parasites at Dorich House Museum, Kingston University, London.
+Photo by Jack Elliot Edwards.

 Flo Kasearu, Elina Vitola, Parasites at Dorich House Museum, Kingston University, London.
 Photo by Ellie Laycock.